 I went to bed…not exactly happy, but comforted.
 As I started nodding off, I realized that I’d disconnected in Peter’s room, my character had fallen asleep there.
 A smile tugged at my lips.
 It felt right.

 Who, if I cried out, would hear me among the ranks of angels?

 With the sun at my back, I trudge east.
 The din of the freeway once more softening through waterfall and back into the sound of distant winds.

 I feel those winds blow through me.
-Not just blow through my fur — the air itself was still — but through me, through my core.
+Not just blow through my fur—the air itself was still—but through me, through my core.
 I feel hollow, empty.
-I feel like one of the pipes in a pipe organ I got to tour some years back.
+I feel like one of the pipes in an organ I got to tour some years back.
 I feel the wind blow through me, and I feel myself excited, humming.
 Hollow, but humming.
 Cold, but buzzing.

 I realize my breath is coming hoarsely now.
 My steps are heavy and my feet hurt and I’m breathing hard.
 I’ve been stomping without realizing it.